Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "...Are you *sure* you’re okay with it?"
 Julian asked.
 "We could always all step up and say-"

-"Please…" Xiù waved a hand, pleading for peace.
-"Let me - *hic!* - get my head straight…"
+"Please..."
+Xiù waved a hand, pleading for peace.
+"Let me - *hic!* - get my head straight..."

 Julian paused, then kissed her delicately on the cheek and returned to his cooking.
 She closed her eyes and enjoyed the feeling of having her back rubbed, hiccuping every few seconds for a minute or two, until her euthymic mood had properly re-established itself.